msalinero/ARTMOtoGEE/README.md

 # From ARTMO GPR to GEE.

-Short tutorial to import ARTMO GPR models into GEE
+Short tutorial demonstrating how to import ARTMO GPR models into GEE.